From: Damon Sloan, Vice President of Student & Alumni Affairs

 Subject: Mandatory Student Health Insurance Coverage For Full-Time Undergraduate Students

 The yearly health and athlete insurance has been offered at a very reasonable cost with rates comparable or less expensive than what most employers offer.
-The 2015-2016 insurance cost is approximated to be $1,666 for non-athletes and $2,066 for athletes.
+The 2019-2020 insurance cost will be $1,912 for non-athletes and $2,312 for athletes.
 Half of the premium is paid in the fall with the other half paid in the spring.
 If you utilize this insurance for the fall semester you cannot drop insurance for the spring semester unless you are graduating at that time.
 You may choose to maintain health insurance independently or purchase the University health insurance plan.

 Health insurance under an HMO or PPO program often limits benefits for out of network medical treatment.
 Please verify with your health plan provider what is covered while your student is away at school.
 Benefits may be limited!

 Yes, this plan is compliant with the Affordable Care Act.
 We do not deny coverage for pre-existing conditions and there are no monetary limits in coverage.

 What if I find a cheaper plan through the healthcare.gov exchange?

 If you find a plan that comes to less than $100 per month for the student, then, yes, it might be a good idea to use the exchange.
 However, we feel our plan is a quality one for a very reasonable cost in today’s health care market.

 Can I keep the student on a parent’s plan?